dielozmor/stock-price-prediction/README.md

 - **Algorithm**: Linear regression, with two versions:
   - Including outliers (RMSE=19.54, MAE=14.47, R²=0.77).
   - Excluding outliers (RMSE=19.16, MAE=14.30, R²=0.78).
+  - *Note*: Two versions are trained to assess the impact of outliers on prediction accuracy.
 - **Output**: Models saved as `.pkl` files in `models/` with timestamped names.

 ---